-= maximum of possible total of eleven (11) nights at EUR 50 for U16/U18 & EUR 55 for U20 per night per person.
+= maximum of possible total of eleven (11) nights at EUR 65 per night per person.

 Note: If a team decides to arrive before and/or to stay longer than the time period as described above, this team is responsible for all the additional expenses.
 All participating teams must have a delegate present at the Technical Meeting.